dm9965/estore-project/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

 The ViewModel Tier contains all of the DAO's.
 These are the interfaces for the files as they act as basic functions for every aspect of the website's functionality.
 For example, the ViewModel tier contains DAO's for the cart, shoe and user.
+Once again, the names of the file represent the responsiblity of the functions.

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class diagrams) with some details such as critical attributes and methods._